Linda Denise Weaver-Green, Clinton

 Brother………… Terry Weaver

-The family will have a Celebration of Life Service held at Asbury United Methodist Church and the time will be announced later by Holley Gamble Funeral Home.
-Holley Gamble Funeral Home in Clinton is in charge of all arrangements.
+The family will have a Celebration of Life Service at 2:00 pm, Sunday, December 29, 2019 at Asbury United Methodist Church.
+Holley Gamble Funeral Home in Clinton is in charge of all arrangements. holleygamble.com